deanhiller/webpieces/README.md

 I want to try something new on this project.
 If you want something fixed, I will pair with you to fix it ramping up your knowledge while fixing the issue.
 We do this with screenhero(remote desktop sharing and control)

-A project containing all the web pieces (WITH apis) to create a web server (and an actual web server, and an actual http proxy and an http client and an independent async http parser1.1 and independent http parser2 and a templating engine and an http router......getting the idea yet, self contained pieces).
-This webserver is also made to be extremely 'Feature' Test Driven Development for web app developers such that tests can be written that will test all your filters, controllers, views, redirects and everything all together in one for GREAT whitebox QE type testing that can be done by the developer.
+A project containing all the web pieces (WITH apis) to create a web server (and an actual web server, and an actual http proxy and an http 1.1 client and an http2 client and an independent async http parser1.1 and independent http2 parser and a templating engine and an http router......getting the idea yet, self contained pieces).
+This webserver is also made to be extremely 'Feature' Test Driven Development for web app developers such that tests can be written that will test all your filters, controllers, views, redirects and everything all together in one.
+This gives GREAT whitebox QE type testing that can be done by the developer.
 Don't write brittle low layer tests and instead write high layer tests that are less brittle then their fine grained counter parts (something many of us do at twitter).

 This project is essentially pieces that can be used to build any http related software and full stacks as well.